jcarenza67/Pizza-Parlor/README.md

   Code: const pizza = new Pizza("Personal");
   Expected Output: 7

+  Test: "It should increase the price by $9 if the user selects a Medium size"
+  Code: const pizza = new Pizza("Medium");
+  Expected Output: 9

   Test: "It should increase the price by $1.50 if the user selects Pepperoni"
   Code: const pizza = new Pizza(["Pepperoni"]);
   Expected Output: 1.50